YenHungLai/fyresite-test/README.md

 2. We want you to use redux to store the relevant data from the api call
 3. Use Material UI components when possible, try to avoid unnecessary custom components.

-Designs and assets for the app can be found here:
+Designs for the app can be found below, assets for the app can be found in FyreWeather.zip located in the root folder.

 Zip Input Page: